Equal treatment of Guaranteed Minimum Pensions (GMPs) for men and women

 The effect (if any) on your individual pension entitlement will depend on your personal circumstances.
 Any increase to your pension benefits is likely to be small and the value of your pension benefits will not be reduced.Close

 No. There's nothing you need to do — we'll take care of everything for you.
 Once we've worked out exactly what needs to be done, we'll write to you if you are entitled to a top-up to your APS pension.Close

 The Court judgment affects members of many UK pension schemes.
 There's still a lot of legal uncertainty about certain aspects of equal treatment of GMPs for men and women and it could be a long time before any pension top-up calculations can be carried out.
 It may therefore be many months (or even years) before we are able to check your individual pension.
-This is due to the uncertainty that still remains following the Court judgment and the complex nature of the calculations we'll need to carry out.Close
+This is due to the complex nature of the calculations we'll need to carry out.Close

 We'll continue to process and pay your APS benefits on the current, unadjusted basis.
 As soon as we're in a position to work out how equal treatment of GMPs for men and women is likely to affect your APS pension, we'll write to you if any additional payments become due.Close

 We'll work out and pay the transfer value of your APS pension on the current, unadjusted basis.
 As soon as we're in a position to work out how equal treatment of GMPs for men and women is likely to affect your APS pension, we'll write to you if any additional payments become due.
 The arrangement receiving the transfer value of your APS pension will need to be able to accept an additional transfer payment (if we work out that one is due).
 If they will not accept a further payment we may not be able to pay it to you.
 You should check this with your new pension arrangement before we complete payment of your transfer value as we cannot reverse the transfer once we have paid it.Close